rogorido/sistercities/sistercities.md

   * we modify `geom_point()` adding an argument: `aes(color = typecountry)`.
 Why do we use `aes()` and not just `color = typecountry` without putting it inside of `aes()`?
 You can try it on your own (you will get an error).
 The reason is very easy: using `aes()` we are telling ggplot2 that it has to map the argument `color` to the variable `typecountry`.
 In other words: we are telling ggplot that `typecountry` is a variable of the data we are using.
   * ggplot2 has made some decisions for us: it selects colors on its own and it adds automatically a legend to the graph.

 Let's say you want to use different shapes for the country's types.
-You could try this code (it is not really beautiful...):
+You could try this code (it is not really beautiful and I will not show here the plot it creates):

 ```{r}
 ggplot(data = eudata.sample,